Petersen Rock Garden: History

 Petersen created monuments to the United States, including a replica of the Statue of Liberty.

 Rasmus Petersen, a Danish immigrant who settled in Central Oregon in the early 1900s at age 17, began constructing the rock garden on the grounds of his family home in 1935.
 The "eccentric" farmer used rocks that he found within an 85 mi radius.
 He attempted to evoke his native country with his designs, but also created monuments to the United States, including a concrete American flag and a 7 ft replica of the Statue of Liberty.
 Petersen incorporated other design elements such as bridges, water features (lagoons, lily ponds and streams) and natural landscaping.
-He worked on the garden until his death in 1952; the garden has remained in his family's care since then.
+He worked on the garden until his death in 1952; the garden remained in his family's care for the next seven decades.
 A bronze plaque in front of the Statue of Liberty replica reads: "Enjoy yourself: it's later than you think."
 Petersen's Rock Garden became known as Petersen Rock Garden in the mid-1950s.
 At its height, supported by traffic from the Old Bend-Redmond Highway, the garden drew approximately 150,000 visitors a year.